apache/calcite/site/_docs/howto.md

 After a successful release vote, we need to push the release out to mirrors, and other tasks.

+Choose a release date.
+This is based on the time when you expect to announce the release.
+This is usually a day after the vote closes.
+Remember that UTC date changes at 4pm Pacific time.

 In JIRA, search for
 [all issues resolved in this release](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CALCITE%20and%20fixVersion%20%3D%201.5.0%20and%20status%20%3D%20Resolved%20and%20resolution%20%3D%20Fixed), and do a bulk update changing their status to "Closed",